QazimAli97/UPI-Transaction-Analysis-Dashboard/README.md

 🧩 Project Overview

 This project provides an analytical overview of UPI (Unified Payments Interface) transactions using Power BI Desktop.
-It visualizes key financial metrics such as transaction amount, count, user activity, and remaining balances — helping understand how digital payment behavior varies by month, city, age group, and device type.
+It visualizes key financial metrics such as transaction amount, count, user activity, and remaining balances.... helping understand how digital payment behavior varies by month, city, age group, and device type.

 🧠 Business Question